 Kill your darlings, kill your darlings, even when it breaks your egocentric little scribbler’s heart, kill your darlings.

-As Ruthanne Reid expounded in her post on King's quote on The Write Practice website, How to “Kill Your Darlings” and Survive the Process:
+As Ruthanne Reid expounded in a post on King's quote on The Write Practice website, How to “Kill Your Darlings” and Survive the Process:

 Darlings, in writing, are those words, phrases, sentences, paragraphs, and even chapters that we are often most proud of.
 We love them, to the point that we almost don’t care if those bits are clear to readers or not.
 The problem is they can get in the [way of the] readers’ point of view.